-- Voyage of the Little Mermaid uses an amalgamation of music, live actors, puppets, special effects, and clips from the movie to retell the story of The Little Mermaid.
-Characters appearing as puppets include Sebastian, Flounder, random sea critters, and Ursula; live performers portray Ariel and Prince Eric.
+- Voyage of the Little Mermaid uses music, live actors, puppets, and special effects.
+It also uses clips from the movie to retell the story of The Little Mermaid.
+Characters appearing as puppets include Sebastian, Flounder, and Ursula.
+Live performers portray Ariel and Prince Eric.
 The Ursula puppet is extremely large (12 feet tall and 10 feet wide) and, combined with her evil personality and smoke and lighting effects, may frighten young children.
 Songs include an instrumental version of “Part of Your World,” “Under the Sea,” a lyrical version of “Part of Your World,” and “Poor Unfortunate Souls.”

-- Voyage of the Little Mermaid replaced the “Here Come the Muppets” stage show, which ran from May 1990 to September 1991.
+- Voyage of the Little Mermaid replaced the “Here Come the Muppets” stage show.
+That show ran from May 1990 to September 1991.

 - Guests are greeted by a nautical theme and some artifacts, such as King Triton’s trident, in the preshow holding room for Voyage of the Little Mermaid.

-- Voyage of the Little Mermaid is one of two attractions at Walt Disney World based on The Little Mermaid, Under the Sea—Journey of the Little Mermaid at the Magic Kingdom being the other.
+- Voyage of the Little Mermaid is one of two attractions at Walt Disney World based on The Little Mermaid.
+Under the Sea—Journey of the Little Mermaid at the Magic Kingdom is the other.

 - Voyage of the Little Mermaid plays at scheduled times throughout the day, though shows typically start every twenty-five or so minutes.